terrynini/FeelingLucky/README.md

 FeelingLucky - where serendipity and expertise intertwine, unraveling the extraordinary.
 Take a leap of faith and let us explore together, guided by the fortuitous roll of the dice.

 ![demo](demo.gif)

+## Installation

+Put this whole github repo under the plugin folder of IDA, and make sure the folder name is FeelingLucky.